tnierodzik/Global_Climate_Change_Project-2/README.md

 ## Deployment of Flask App to Heroku:

-* Used the database on cloud.
+* Used the database on the MongoDB cloud.

 ### Heroku Deployment - https://global-climate-change.herokuapp.com/